jscaze/DS03_GettingAndCleaningData_project/README.md

 3. Step 3 - launch R
 4. Step 4 - download the R script run_analysis.R and put it in the same folder(cf STEP 2)
 5. Step 5 - Open R studio or R console
-6  Step 6 - run the command (cf STEP 2): setwd("Path where you put run_analysis.R")
+6. Step 6 - run the command (cf STEP 2): setwd("Path where you put run_analysis.R")
-7  Step 7 - run the command : source("run_analysis.R")
+7. Step 7 - run the command : source("run_analysis.R")
-8  Step 8 - run the command : dfTinyDF <- run_analysis(".")
+8. Step 8 - run the command : dfTinyDF <- run_analysis(".")
-9  Step 9 - to run question 5 run the command : run_analysis(".")
+9. Step 9 - to run question 5 run the command : run_summary(".")
 	    file will be generated in your current folder (cf STEP6).
 Name of the file : resultQ5.txt

 Selection of the Field
 ====================

 As you probably noticed, I decided to select only the field which contain "mean()" or "std()".
-To my understanding, only the value with "mean()" or "std()" are the fact that we want to keep.
+To my understanding, only the value with "mean()" or "std()" are the facts that we want to keep.

 Contributors
 ====================